-I...... promise under oath that I will respect the Constitution and laws of Hungary.
+I....., student of Semmelweis University promise under oath that I will respect the Hungarian laws and the Fundamental Law of Hungary.
 I promise that I shall abide by the regulations of Semmelweis University.
 I promise solemnly that I will respect the professors and teachers of the University, and that my conduct will be in keeping with the honor of my profession.
 I will keep the secrets of the patients that I learn about in the course of my studies.
 I will pursue my studies with full sense of responsibility to prepare myself to the best of my abilities for all my duties and obligations in my profession so as to be able to serve with my knowledge the progress of mankind.
 So help me God!